cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 12.1.3 =
+Fixed an issue for PARAM fields for Glami.gr feeds

+= 12.1.2 =
+Updated promo-boxes

+= 12.1.1 =
+Fixed an issue with contain rules for numeric values

+= 12.1.0 =
+Added Meta to channel and feed names

+= 12.0.9 =
+Checked for compatibility with WooCommerce 7.2

+= 12.0.8 =
+Fixed an issue with Skroutz feeds getting stuck

+= 12.0.7 =
+Fixed a shipping costs issue for Idealo feeds where the first product had no shipping costs in the feed

+= 12.0.6 =
+Added some nonce checks to plugin setting changes

+= 12.0.5 =
+Fixed a tax calculation issue for Portugal and Slovakia

+= 12.0.4 =
+Solved an undefined variable PHP warning for the sz_attribute variable

+= 12.0.3 =
+Solved a PHP Fatal error when trying to retrieve the woosea_condition string

+= 12.0.2 =
+Added the sale_price_effective_date field to the Google DRM feed template

+= 12.0.1 =
+Fixed an issue with the sale_price_effective_date which was empty

+= 12.0.0 =
+* Added a created timestamp to Skroutz XML feeds
+* Fixed an issue that resulted in a fatal error, added is array check
+* Fixed an issue that resulted in PHP warnings when browsers do not set a HTTP USER AGENT

+= 11.9.9 =
+Checked for compatibility with WooCommerce 7.1 jQuery CSS no longer enqueued on the WP-admin dashboard

+= 11.9.8 =
+Added support for PHP 8.1
+Checked for compatibility with Wordpress 6.1

+= 11.9.7 =
+Changed function string to is_string

+= 11.9.6 =
+Solved an issue where a string was used in a multiply formula and caused a fatal error

 = 11.9.5 =
 Solved a PHP warning for yoast attributes